oz03-hub/spotify-final/README.md

 2. With the environment activated run `python build_inverted_index.py` to verify it is working.

 # Running the baselines
+**For all baselines**, we recommend a CPU with multiple cores, and around 32GB of memory.
+Unity research cluster is more than capable of running all experiments, personal laptops might be slightly slower and warm.
+For fine-tuning the dense retriever, you should use a GPU, we provide slurm scripts to tune on Unity.

 **For Unity users**, the SLURM files are located in `scripts`, you can invoke each by `sbatch file run_*.sh`

 Each `*_baseline.py` will output it's ranked results into `dataset/results/*_baseline/`.